RenderKit/ospray-studio/doc/scenegraph.md

 `Camera`, `World`, or a `Light`.
 Many of the classes defined throughout the `sg/` directory define these types of nodes.
 They hold a C++ wrapped object (using the OSPRay C++ API) within a `handle()`.
-Any children of these nodes are automatically provided to this internal object as an OSPRay parameter[^sgonly].
+Any children of these nodes are automatically provided to this internal object as an OSPRay parameter[^3].
 Child nodes use their name to select the OSPRay parameter name, and their value as the parameter's value.